bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 * [Or Condition](/docs/api-beta-promotions/c2NoOjIxNTcxMDEy-or-condition) Logical or operator
 * [Not Condition](/docs/api-beta-promotions/c2NoOjIxNTcxMDEz-not-condition) Logical not operator

 Cart condition allows you to set the items (products), `minimum_quantity` and, `minimum_spend`.
 Setting the `minimum_quantity` determines how many items the shopper needs in the cart for the promotion to trigger.
 The promotion can buy one, buy two, etc. The `minimum_spend` is how much the shopper needs to spend for the discount to trigger.
-If left blank or not included, then it assumes the shopper does not have a `minimum_spend`.
+If left blank or not included, it assumes the shopper does not have a `minimum_spend`.
 In our buy one get one example, the number of products, not the amount purchased, triggers the discount, so you do not need to include it.

-In this example we will use cart condition.
+In this example, we will use cart condition.
 Then apply a discount against items added to our product array.
 The product should match the one set in the preceding action product array.
 If they do not match, the discount will be buy X product get Y product free.
 Set the `minimum_quantity` to one.

 So far, the promotion should look like the following: